veerababumanyam/StockPulse/docs/architecture.md

 ### 1.1 System Vision

-StockPulse is designed as a cloud-native, microservices-based trading platform that leverages AI/ML capabilities through the Model Context Protocol (MCP) for intelligent trading decisions.
-The architecture emphasizes scalability, real-time performance, security, and maintainability.
+StockPulse is designed as a cloud-native, microservices-based trading platform that leverages AI/ML capabilities through the Model Context Protocol (MCP) and AG-UI (Agent-Generated User Interface) protocol for intelligent trading decisions and dynamic user experiences.
+The architecture emphasizes scalability, real-time performance, security, maintainability, and adaptive user interfaces driven by AI agents.

 ### 1.2 Architectural Principles

 - **Microservices Architecture**: Loosely coupled services for scalability and maintainability
 - **Event-Driven Design**: Responsive and scalable, featuring asynchronous communication between components, utilizing an event bus for decoupled messaging and message queues for background processing
+- **AG-UI Protocol Integration**: Dynamic user interface generation based on agent analysis and user context
+- **Conversational Computing**: Natural language interfaces integrated throughout the platform
+- **Voice-First Design**: Comprehensive voice control capabilities with Chatterbox TTS integration
+- **Hardware Acceleration**: WebGL and GPU-accelerated visualizations for real-time data processing
 - **Cloud-Native**: Containerized deployments with auto-scaling capabilities, supporting Blue/Green deployments for zero-downtime updates and automated rollbacks on failed deployments
 - **API-First**: RESTful and GraphQL APIs for all service interactions, with real-time updates via WebSockets
 - **Security by Design**: Zero-trust security model with encryption at all levels
-- **Data-Driven**: Real-time analytics and machine learning integration
+- **Data-Driven**: Real-time analytics and machine learning integration with LightRAG enhancement
 - **Plugin System**: Supports a plugin architecture, enabling third-party developers to contribute new agents, data connectors, and UI components.
 Plugins are sandboxed for security and can be managed via an integrated marketplace
 - **Service Mesh Integration**: Incorporates a service mesh (e.g., Istio) for advanced traffic management, security, and observability between microservices
 - **Quality-Driven Development**: Employing Test-Driven Development (TDD) for quality from the start and Behavior-Driven Development (BDD) for a user-centered approach